Joshclone/C-Best-Secure-coding-practices/README.md

 string user = Console.ReadLine();
 ```
 This particular example above convey the actual information stored in this field...
-**It always advisable to name your field and variables accordingly, this helps in code maintenance and readability.**
+**It always advisable to name your fields and variables accordingly, this helps in code maintenance and readability.**

 ## 2. Class Naming